Back to all posts

 What is the difference between PNG and JPG?
 JPEG supports both RGB and CMYK in 24-bit color space, but its CMYK support leaves a lot to be desired.

-What about CMYK support?In turn, PNG does not support this color model at all.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(9)In turn, PNG does not support this color model at all.
 This one is for images that use the additive color model.
 This is not surprising when you remember that PNG stands for Portable Network Graphic, i.e., intended for display on monitors.
 While CMYK is a subtractive model designed for printing.

-So what is better: JPEG or PNG?
+So What is Better: JPEG or PNG?

 Definitely, format matters.
 However, it cannot be undeniably stated that PNG or JPG is better.
 The question is which one suits you better for a particular image operation.
 Finally, I propose to summarize everything described above and consider situations in which one or another file type would be more appropriate.